-Now, reload the configuration and restart packetfence-config.
+Now, restart packetfence-config and reload the configuration.
 You will see errors related to a cache write issue but you can safely ignore it for now.
 These appear because packetfence-config cannot connect to the database yet.

+'''

-systemctl restart packetfence-config /usr/local/pf/bin/pfcmd configreload hard
+systemctl restart packetfence-config

+/usr/local/pf/bin/pfcmd configreload hard

+'''